nsklaus/igs_client/README.md

 a go client for igs, made with python, tkinter, ttk
 igs uses telnet, transmit data in clear.
 this program will read telnet output and reproduce command on the UI.
+first goal is to make it able to observe other's games.
 status: pre-alpha, work in progress

 <img src=https://github.com/nsklaus/igs_client/blob/master/screenshot.png?raw=true width=200 height=300>